HP 9800 series

-The HP 9800 is a family of what were initially called programmable calculators and later desktop computers that were made by Hewlett-Packard, replacing their first HP 9100 calculator.
+The HP 9800 is a family of what were initially called programmable calculators and later desktop computers that were made by Hewlett-Packard, replacing their first calculator, the HP 9100.
 It is also named "98 line".
 The 9830 and its successors were true computers in the modern sense of the term, complete with a powerful BASIC language interpreter.

+Processors

+The 9800 series processors had instruction sets similar to the HP 2100/1000 series minicomputers, with 16-bit memory addresses and AX and BX general processor registers.
+Although the processors used had instruction sets that were only a slight adaptation from that used on HP minicomputers, the system software would be completely redesigned for a computer with its operating system and language system built into read-only memory.